Copilot Mode

 To bring up the Copilot experience, call the startConversation() method of the ConvaAICopilot.
 This displays the Copilot on top of the current screen, allowing the user to interact with it.

-Handle Capability Responses
+Handle Agent Responses

 When the Copilot is visible and the user either types or speaks to it, the Copilot sends the request to the Conva.AI backend orchestration service.
-This service determines the appropriate Capability to invoke and returns the response to the SDK.
+This service determines the appropriate Agent to invoke and returns the response to the SDK.

 ConvaAIResponse object